Fix MS Access Database Error 3049: Cannot Open Access Database

 If none of the above method helps fix Access database error 3049, you can try restoring the last known good backup copy of the db.

-In case nothing works and backup is also not available, use Stellar Repair for Access software to resolve the issue.
+In case nothing works and backup is also not available, use Stellar Repair for Access to resolve the issue.
 The Access repair software helps repair and recover Access database (ACCDB and MDB) files.
 It also helps retrieve all deleted, formatted, or lost data from the database file.

 Here’s a video to help you understand how Stellar Repair for Access software can be used to repair corrupt database files.